List of Andromeda episodes: Season 5 (2004–2005)

-Season five of the series shows Dylan Hunt re-assembling the crew and adjusting the Seefra system and his newly discovered role as a Paradine, finds himself transported into the Seefra system — nine identical barren worlds with a superstitious population and two dim suns.
+Dylan Hunt reassembles the crew and adjusting the Seefra system and his newly discovered role as a Paradine, finds himself transported into the Seefra system — nine identical barren worlds with a superstitious population and two dim suns.
 Technology (especially spaceflight) is shunned, and water is treasured because of constant drought.
 Flavin, a Paradine, meets Dylan here, giving him cryptic hints about Dylan's destiny and what Seefra is before disappearing.

 Dylan eventually finds Nietzschean warrior Telemachus Rhade, pilot Beka Valentine and super-genius engineer Seamus Harper on Seefra, and to his amazement, they all arrived in Seefra at different times and locations.
 Harper, in particular, arrived three years earlier with the remains of the android Rommie.
 He tried to repair her but failed, eventually building another android, Doyle, with some of Rommie's memories.
 Initially, he convinces her that she is human, but later her true identity is revealed by a rebel android.
 The reason for replacing Rommie with Doyle is Lexa Doig's pregnancy.
 Rommie was rebuilt by Doyle late in this season.
 Trance is also found, but she is weakened by her attempt to transport Andromeda and its crew to Seefra.
 She does not quite remember who she is and what she is supposed to do.
 Trance underwent a metamorphosis yet again; she is still golden-skinned but appears younger, and her personality resembles her first purple incarnation.
 Andromeda itself is transported to Seefra as well, but it has no power and no way to restore it.
 Trance partially recharges the ship's generators, but Andromeda still cannot move (apparently it needs 100 percent power) and its AI behavior is erratic.